vasanthv/vasanthv.github.io/_posts/2026-09-02-17-chesterton-lane.md

 As we drove away from **17 Chesterton Lane**, I couldn't stop thinking about her smile, her innocence, and how quickly everything in a child's life could change.

-At that moment, the horrors of that house felt far too close to home.
+At that moment, the horrors of that house felt far too personal.
 I thought about the young boy we had just found and then about my daughter waiting for me at home.
 Whatever dangers exists beyond my control, there was only one thing I truly knew:

 I would do everything in my power to protect her.